 (meaning he doesn't have full-blown CF but a milder form with Obstructive Azoospermia)

-Genetic testing shows I am not a carrier - no PGD needed.
+Genetic testing shows I am not a carrier - no PGD of embryos needed, although our baby will be a CF carrier.

 May 2016: DH had successful PESA